sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-manage.md

 Parameters for the command:

-Go to Devices and select the Lva Edge Gateway, and pick the device instance you created.
-Select the **Command** tab, and fill in the following information on the `Add Camera Request` command.

 | Field| Description| Sample Value|
 |---------|---------|---------|
 | Camera Id      | Device ID for provisioning | 4mca46neku87 |